How to choose washing machine settings and dryer cycles

 Looking for more customizable laundry cycles?

-Whirlpool® washers and dryers with Intuitive Touch Controls make it easy to choose the right settings for each load—just select “what” and “how” you want to wash or dry.
+Whirlpool® Washers and Dryers with Intuitive Touch Controls make it easy to choose the right settings for each load—just select “what” and “how” you want to wash or dry.
 With different cycles and customizable settings, washers and dryers from Whirlpool brand can provide the right fabric care for your family’s favorite outfits and help take the stress out of laundry day.

 home heartbeat